lab_wiki

 Other meetings

 The MetaLab runs the Consciousness Club meetings where guest speakers from a range of disciplines come to discuss all things consciousness- and metacognition-related.
-These meetings are held at 11am every Wednesday on Zoom.
+These meetings are usually held at 11am every Wednesday on Zoom.

-Every Friday at 2pm the WCHN holds “Project Presentations” - presentations of future projects that will use Centre resources.
-This is a great opportunity to see what other groups are planning, and to learn about issues affecting both experimental design and neuroimaging data acquisition and analysis.
 Immediately after Project Presentations at 315pm there is the “Brain Meeting” seminar, with a mix of both internal and external spakers.
 These are valuable meetings and all MetaLab members are expected to attend each week during term time.
 These can take up most of Friday afternoon so plan accordingly!

 Travel and Conferences